-The gender theory is certainly a modern development which sets the city of the human race against the City of God, and the world order against the Christian faith.
+Gender theory is a modern development which sets the city of man against the City of God, and the world order against the Christian faith.

-What does the gender theory involve?
-The term ‘sex’ relates to the two categories, ‘male’ and ‘female’ because humans and the majority of living beings are categorised according to the anatomical and physiological differences in their reproductive organs and secondary sexual characteristics.
-In the 1950s the term ‘gender’ was introduced.
-This relates more to the social roles of the male and female.
-The fundamental notion of the gender theory is that this social role has no, or merely a remote, connection with the biological sex.
+What does gender theory involve?
+The term “sex” relates to the two categories, “male” and “female” because humans and the majority of living beings are categorised according to the anatomical and physiological differences in their reproductive organs and secondary sexual characteristics.
+In the 1950s the term “gender” was introduced.
+This relates more to the social roles of the male and female.1 The fundamental notion of gender theory is that this social role has no, or merely a remote, connection to the biological sex.

-In the past, gender as a social role would be imposed by society on men and women, and still is in many parts of the world.
-However, in Western society, with its hyper-individualism and associated autonomous ethic, the individual is urged not to accept a role imposed by society, but make an autonomous choice regarding gender.
+In the past, gender would have carried certain social expectations for men and women, and, in many parts of the world, still does.
+However, in western society, with its hyper-individualism and associated ethic, the individual is urged not to accept a role imposed by society, but to make an autonomous choice regarding gender.
 Furthermore, the fact that, on this matter, the individual is guided by public opinion, the mass and social media, and the world of advertising, escapes that person.
 In practical terms, the individual merely has the impression of having autonomy.

-The role chosen by the individual is called ‘gender identity’.
-The individual could choose this gender identity without social pressure and irrespective of their biological sex.
-Hence the individual would be able, depending on their sexual orientation, to choose to be a heterosexual man, heterosexual woman, homosexual, lesbian, transsexual, transgender or neuter.
-A transgender is a person whose gender identity does not match its biological sex: the individual feels itself a woman, although biologically a man, or vice versa.
+The role chosen by the individual is called “gender identity”.
+The individual could choose this gender identity without social pressure and irrespective of biological sex.
+Hence the individual would be able, depending on their chosen sexual orientation, to choose to be a heterosexual man, heterosexual woman, homosexual, lesbian, transsexual, transgender or neuter.2 A transgender person is someone whose gender identity does not match his or her biological sex: the individual feels himself to be a woman, although biologically a man, or vice versa.
 A case where an individual is dissatisfied with his sex is known as gender dysphoria.
-A transsexual is a transgender who intends to undergo change or has undergone a change of biological sex to the other sex through medical treatment and surgical operations.
+A transsexual person identifies himself as transgender when he intends to undergo a sex change or has undergone a change from one sex to the other with the help of medications and surgical operations.

 Radicalisation of gender as the root of the gender theory

-The gender theory has its roots in the radicalisation of feminism in the 1960s and 70s, and which in fact began in the writings of Simone de Beauvoir (1908-1986).
-She wrote in her book, the Second Sex, published in 1949 the famous section:
+Gender theory has its roots in the radicalisation of feminism in the 1960s and 70s,6 which in fact began in the writings of Simone de Beauvoir (1908-1986).
+She wrote in the Second Sex, published in 1949, the famous section:

-“ one is not born as a woman, but one becomes one.
-No biological, psychological or economic destiny determines the figure which the female presents in society; it is civilisation as a whole which generates this product, an intermediate between the male and the eunuch, defined as female.”
+“…one is not born as a woman, but one becomes one.
+No biological, psychological or economic destiny determines the figure which the female presents in society; it is civilisation as a whole which generates this product, an intermediate between the male and the eunuch, defined as female.”7

-In pre-adolescence there are not many differences between a boy and a girl.
-However, from the beginning of this stage, the boy is admitted to the world of men, while the girl has to remain in the world of women and is therefore obliged to assume the social role of a woman (evidently, De Beauvoir is speaking of her own adolescence, experienced in the years after the First World War).
-From the moment at which a girl matures physically, society develops a certain hostility towards her: her mother criticises her body and position, while the interest of males in her body cause her to feel like a physical sexual object.
+De Beauvoir argues that in pre-adolescence, there are not as many differences between a boy and a girl.
+However, from the beginning of this stage, the boy is admitted to the world of men, while the girl has to remain in the world of women and is therefore obliged to assume the social role of a woman (evidently, de Beauvoir is speaking of her own adolescence, experienced in the years after the First World War).
+From the moment at which a girl matures physically, society develops a certain hostility towards her: her mother criticises her body, while the interest of males in her body causes her to feel like a physical sexual object.

-One cannot but recognise in her ideas the influence of the theory of Sigmund Freud (1856-1939) of polymorphous perversity.
-This theory says that the original human person has no sexual orientation, in the modern sense accorded to gender, that is it is neither heterosexual nor homosexual, but becomes one or the other depending on how psychological relationships with its parents develop.
-When, in the parental environment, the child directs its sexual desires to the parent of the opposite sex, the child will become heterosexual.
-If it directs its sexual desires to the parent of the same sex, the child will become homosexual.
+One cannot fail to recognise in her ideas the influence of the theory of polymorphous perversity created by Sigmund Freud (1856-1939).8 According to this theory, the human person has no sexual orientation at the beginning.
+He or she is neither heterosexual nor homosexual but becomes one or the other depending on how psychological relationships with his or her parents develop.
+When, in the home environment, the child directs sexual desires to the parent of the opposite sex, the child will become heterosexual.
+If these desires are directed to the parent of the same sex, the child will become homosexual.

-Under the influence of these ideas and other factors, radicalised feminism is convinced that the role of the married woman as an instrument for procreation and education of offspring is merely a social role, hitherto imposed on her by society.
+Under the influence of these ideas and other factors,9 radicalised feminism is convinced that the role of the married woman as an instrument for procreation and education of offspring is merely a social role, imposed on her by society.
 It is also convinced that she can, even must, be liberated from this through contraception and artificial reproduction.
-In 1970 the radical feminist Firestone says that, once liberated from the “tyranny of their reproductive biology,” women would be enabled to choose their role, irrespective of their biological sex.
-This liberation also requires an attack on the organised social unit surrounding reproduction and the subjection of the woman to her biological destiny, that is, the family.
-Firestone extended this demand to the destruction of all institutions which segregate the sexes from one another and children from the adult world, such as elementary schools.
-She adds a demand for the “freedom of all women and all children to do as they wish sexually.”
-The ultimate revolution of feminism would in this way generate a new society, in which “humanity could return to its natural polymorphous sexuality – all forms of sexuality would be permitted and indulged.”
+In 1970 the radical feminist Firestone said that once liberated from the “tyranny of their reproductive biology”,10 women would be able to choose their role, irrespective of their biological sex.
+This liberation also requires an attack on the organised social unit surrounding reproduction and subjecting women to their biological destiny, that is, the family.11 Firestone extended this demand to the destruction of all institutions which segregate the sexes from one another and children from the adult world, such as elementary schools.
+She adds a demand for the “freedom of all women and all children to do as they wish sexually.”12 The ultimate revolution of feminism would in this way generate a new society, in which “humanity could return to its natural polymorphous sexuality – all forms of sexuality would be permitted and indulged.”
+13

-Hence, from radical feminism, the gender theory emerged.
-The fact that this theory had its source in the fact that the introduction of large-scale hormonal contraception in the 1960s made possible what is known as the liberation of woman from her reproductive biology, thereby paving the way for the total detachment of gender from biological sex, underlines once again the prophetic nature of the Paul VI’s Encyclical Humanae vitae.
-The Encyclical clearly did not predict these developments in 1968, the year in which it was published.
-However, this Encyclical later had a significance more far-reaching than in the field of procreation.
-The attempts of the French Freemason and gynaecologist Pierre Simon serve as a further demonstration of this.
-His goal was to enable the human person itself, rather than a Creator, to give its own form to its nature and its life.
-He saw a way to accomplish this in gynaecology.
-An initial step on the road was, for him, the widest possible promulgation of contraceptive means to bring about a radical change in the concept of the family.
+Hence gender theory emerged from radical feminism.
+It must be pointed out that this theory also had its beginnings in the introduction of large-scale hormonal contraception in the 1960s, which made possible the so-called liberation of women from their reproductive biology, thereby paving the way for the total detachment of gender from biological sex.
+These developments once again emphasise the prophetic nature of Paul VI’s encyclical Humanae vitae, which described the use of contraceptives to prevent procreation as an intrinsic evil, that is an essentially wrongful act.
+Paul VI clearly did not predict these developments in 1968, the year in which it was published.
+However, the significance of his encyclical later reached beyond the matter of procreation.
+For example, the French freemason and gynaecologist Pierre Simon attempted to enable the human person, rather than the Creator, to give their own form to their nature and life.
+He saw in gynaecology a way to accomplish this.
+An initial step, for him, was the widest possible promulgation of contraceptive means to bring about a radical change in the concept of the family.14

-In 1990 Judith Butler concluded that the imposition of the conventional social role on the woman and of heterosexuality as the norm to experience sexuality by society is a component in a political plan, founded on an erroneous metaphysic on the substance.
-Referring to the notion of Friedrich Nietzsche that “there is no being behind action, effecting and becoming,” Butler says: “there is no gender identity behind expressions of gender, but identity is constituted performatively by its ‘own’ expressions, said to be the results of the latter.”
-She says that gender imposed on a woman is constructed by power, “partially in terms of heterosexual and phallic convictions.”
+In 1990 Judith Butler concluded that the imposition of the conventional social roles on women and of heterosexuality as the sexual norm in society was part of a political plan.
+Referring to the notion of Friedrich Nietzsche that “there is no being behind doing, effecting and becoming”,15 Butler says: “there is no gender identity behind expressions of gender, but identity is constituted by its ‘own’ expressions, said to be the results of the latter.”16 She says that gender imposed on a woman is constructed by power, “partially in terms of heterosexual and phallic convictions”.17

 Gender theory in the light of the Christian vision of man